okcoders/2021-js-2/week-03/day-02/README.md

 ## Exercise
 - npm project from scratch
+	- new directory
+	- npm init
 - search for nodemailer package on google and find the documentation
 - install nodemailer
 - make an index.js file and import/require nodemailer in it